AMDmi3/opening_hours.js/README.md

 *   `var is_equal_to = oh.isEqualTo(new opening_hours('We 12:00-16:00'), start_date);`

-    Check if this opening_hours object has the same meaning as the given opening_hours object.
+    Check if this opening_hours object has the same meaning as the given opening_hours object (evaluates to the same state for every given time).

     The optional parameter `start_date` (Date object) specifies the start date at which the comparison will begin.